Hoi An Vietnam

 The Lifestart Foundation in Hoi An’s Old Town is a not-for-profit charity established by Australian Karen Leonard, to help disadvantaged Vietnamese people and their families become self-sufficient.
 Their retail outlet and workshop in the quiet Nguyen Thai Hoc back street is a five minute walk from the Japanese covered bridge.
 The store sells beautiful hand-made arts and crafts and is also a workshop where you can watch as the women make their handicraft.

 Lifestart is open about how the money is distributed.
 Once the shop fees are taken out, all profits from sales of the individual’s handicrafts are given to the women who’ve made them.
-I may have paid 20,000 dong more for a similar lantern bought in the markets at 100,000 dong ($6Aud) but knowing my money was going directly to the maker made me feel I was spending responsibly (and really why would I quibble over $1Aud?)
-Watching the women at their workstations, making craft in clean, safe surroundings and knowing what you purchased goes back to these women provides a sense of transparency.
+I may have paid 20,000 dong more for a similar lantern bought in the markets at 100,000 dong ($6Aud), but knowing my money was going directly to the maker made me feel I was spending responsibly.
+(And why would I quibble over $1Aud?)
+Watching the women at their workstations, making craft in clean, safe surroundings and knowing any purchases goes back to these women provides a sense of transparency.

 Not only is it a workshop for the Vietnamese, you can enrol in your own art class at Lifestart.
 (Book online or in the store.)
 Another traveler on my tour, Andy from Bromscrove in the UK, joined me in two of the art classes, held on the first floor of the workshop.
 The first was a Japanese lantern making class conducted by the delightful Dung (pronounced Yo-ung) who lived in Essendon, Melbourne for a few years.
 With excellent conversational English, Dung was happy to chat about life in Vietnam as she instructed us through the steps on how to make a miniature lantern.